Jbleezy/BO1-Reimagined/README.md

 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
 * Show player's perks when spectating (player.spectatorclient?)
 * Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen)
-* Use Sleepy when game crashes on map load
-* Remove zombie failsafe death print before release

-### Versus Todo
-* Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)
-* Add new grief damage fx
-* Fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)
-* Gun Game: fix rare bug where multiple gun increment powerups spawn (might be fixed, not sure what causes it, not caused from killing multiple zombies from the same shot)

-### Weapons Todo
 * Get WaW weapon files of classic map weapons working
 * Fix trench gun 3rd person sounds being too loud
 * Get Ballistic Sickle weapon files completely working